OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_development.rst

 phases:

 1. The first synchronizer searches the list of all the ids to import.
-2. The second synchronizer imports all the ids atomically.
+2. The second synchronizer imports all the ids atomically (in separate jobs).

 We'll see in details a simple import: customer groups.
 Customer groups are importer as categories of partners